BitcoinDesign/Guide/guide/payments/send.md

 </div>

-Together, these formats allow for broad flexibility in initiating payments.
-Note that some of them are still maturing and have varying support across applications.

-## Information entry
+## Manual payment initiation

-When a payment is initiated via a method that contains all necessary information, the user can quickly confirm and approve it.
+When responding an invoice that contains all relevent information, the user can quickly review and approve it.
 In other scenarios, it may be required to manually enter or edit various details.

 <div class="image-slide-gallery">